scratchrealm/kachery-resource/README.md

 Obtain the Proxy URL and Proxy secret for the proxy server.
 These will be used below.

+For this guide, let's assume the Proxy URL is `https://kachery-resource-proxy.herokuapp.com`

 **Step 2: Initialize the resource on your local machine**

-Note that the Kachery zone of the proxy server must coincide with the KACHERY_ZONE environment variable on your local machine.

 On the computer that has the files you want to share, initialize the resource: